MEBG/mebg/design/overview.md

 Any renewal request or deposit request will be pending until an on-shift volunteer acknowledges receipt of cash.

 ###Volunteer actions###
 Volunteers have two kinds of actions available to them:

-* simple actions like signing in / out, and all of above Member actions
+* basic actions like signing in / out, status, order, deposit, balance
 * member-related actions (responses to requests made by Members)

+Invoked by a volunteer, the Deposit action does not require a confirnation response.

-####Simple actions####
+####Basic actions####
 A volunteer can notify the system of their presence at the shop by signing in and out.
 This allows the system to route member requests to volunteers which are present.
-Volunteer signups are validated by admin.

 * sign up as a volunteer: `VOLUNTEER <first><last name> <email@address>`
 * begin shift: `[OPEN|BEGIN|IN]`
 * end shift: `[CLOSE|END|OUT]`

+Volunteer signups are validated by admin.

 ####Response actions####
 On-shift volunteer(s) will receive membership / renewal / deposit requests via the system, one at a time.
 They can respond in the affirmative (`TRUE|YES|OK|ACCEPT`) to acknowledge receipt of funds from the member, or in the negative (`FALSE|NO|CANCEL|DENY`) to dismiss the request as unfulfilled.
 In the affirmative case, the member receives a text message that constitutes a receipt.

 ##Reports##
 Reports are available via the web app.
 Since interactions with the web app can reveal potentially confidential information (as well as affect balances and part counts) authentication is required.

-To authenticate:
+To authenticate in browser:

 * submit your phone number via login form
 * system sends a text message with a numeric code
 * submit the code on 2nd form
 * browser session authenticated

-Your computer / device will remain authenticated (unless you clear cache etc) so this should be an infrequent interaction.
+Your device will remain authenticated (unless you clear cache etc) so this should be an infrequent interaction.

 ###Order list report###
 This report allows a volunteer to review the list of ordered parts, and check off specific parts as bought / delivered.
 When parts are marked as delivered, the system will send notification texts to members who ordered these parts.

 ###Other reports###
 * memberships
 * income from stock sold
 * inventory

 ##General info##
 A landing page for non-authenticated visitors:

 * logo, address, hours